fourTheorem/workshops/cat-detector/step6-crawler/README.md

 $ serverless deploy
 ```

 The `npm install` command installed the required dependencies for our function such as the AWS SDK.
-These are deinfed in the file `package.json`.
+These are defined in the file `package.json`.

-After a few seconds the serverless framework should report that the lamda function was successfully deployed.
+After a few seconds the serverless framework should report that the lambda function was successfully deployed.
 If you now take a look at the CloudFormation console on AWS you should see that a second stack has been deployed.
 Also go ahead and open the Lambda console to view the function that we just deployed.

 Before we proceed we should test that our service is operating correctly.
 Point your browser to the Jupyter server running in your container and open the notebook `step6-crawler/step6.ipynb`.